Advanced Academics and Talent Development

 Our process for identifying students for advanced academics services within Roseville Area Schools incorporates the screening of all students, teacher observations and input, parent perspectives and input, classroom performance assessments, and ability testing.

-In October through December, all students in grade 2 and 4 take the CogAT (Cognitive Abilities Test).
+In October and November, all students in grade 2 and 4 take the CogAT (Cognitive Abilities Test).
 This test measures students’ ability to reason and problem solve in verbal, quantitative, and nonverbal domains.
 Teachers, lead teachers, and other relevant staff meet to review CogAT results and to consider the results of the grades K-1 informal screening and classroom assessments.
 The team uses these assessment results to identify students needing advanced academics.

 - CLICK HERE to view a recording on "Understanding CogAT Results"